You’ve seen it. In rush-hour traffic or the drop-off lane.

 . . . including the form of a fish.

 “Digital dopamine,” it turns out, comes in all shapes in sizes, including the form of a fish.
-Because Bumper Sticker Theology and its upgraded digital social media counterparts—with their power-words and two-sentence truths—best speak to the complexities of a world in pain.
+Apparently Bumper Sticker Theology and its upgraded digital social media counterparts—with their power-words and two-sentence truths—best speak to the complexities of a world in pain.

 So “Smile, God loves you!” 😊